 - Depending on the type of plant

-Succulents are plants with shallow roots, so you can use pots that are wider than they are deep.
+Succulents are shallow-rooted plants, so you can use pots that are wider than they are deep.
 This can be used to make decorative compositions with different plants.
 Remember not to use pots that are too large, to prevent them from retaining moisture.
 It is very important that they have a structure that facilitates drainage, as they are very susceptible to root rot.
-For this reason it is also recommended to use clay or terracotta pots, which facilitate water evaporation.
+For this reason, it is also recommended to use clay or terracotta pots, which facilitate the evaporation of water.

 We ship plants to all locations, you can see more options here.